Cengkaruk/qiscus-sdk-web/docs/getting-started-2.md

 ### Client Authentication

-You can do this easily authenticate your user by calling QiscusSDK.core.setUser() function.
+You can easily authenticate your user by calling `QiscusSDK.core.setUser()` function.
 This function is used to login or register your user as well as setting and updating user profiles.
 Here is an example⁠⁠⁠⁠ :

 ```html
 QiscusSDK.core.setUser('sample@qiscus.com', 'userKey', 'Qiscus Demo' , ‘http://some-url.com/avatar.png’);
 ```
 Below are some notes to understand parameters within the ```setUser()``` function:

 * **userID** (string, unique): A User identifier that will be used to identify a user and used whenever another user needs to chat with this user.
-It can be anything, whether it is the user's email address, your user database index, etc. as long as it is unique and a string.
+It can be anything, whether it is the user's email address, your user database index, etc. as long as it is **unique** and a **string**.
-* **userKey** (string) : userKey is used as for authentication purposes, so even if a stranger knows your userId, he cannot access the user data.
+* **userKey** (string) : `userKey` is used as for authentication purposes, so even if a stranger knows your userId, he cannot access the user data.
-* **username** (string) : Username is used as a display name inside chat room.
+* **username** (string) : `Username` is used as a display name inside chat room.
 * **avatar_url** (string, optional) : used to display user’s avatar, and fallback to default avatar if not provided.

 You can learn from the figure below to understand what really happens when calling ```setUser()``` function :